The following is the text of our original About page (minus some of the links), preserved for archival purposes.

 Qarrtsiluni offers electronic delivery of original poetry, prose, and art, organized into regular, themed issues, with a new post every weekday.
-You can find us wherever you go: email and IM, iTunes, feed readers, sometimes even print.
 The title comes from an Iñupiaq word that means “sitting together in the darkness, waiting for something to burst.”

 Qarrtsiluni began publishing on September 20, 2005.
 Originally conceived of as a group blog with editors, to which contributors would send only their best work, it gradually took on a few more trappings of a regular literary and artistic e-zine, such as permanent managing editors and open submissions.
 However, we continue to strive for the freshness and continual publication pattern of a blog.
 Our issues are notional, with a new item going up almost every day, usually accompanied by an audio version in podcast form.
 We have a full-content RSS feed, also available via email, and the podcast is available for free through the iTunes store.